What To Do If You Have No Information On Your Diamond

 WP Diamonds is a BBB accredited business with an A+ rating, ensuring a safe selling process.
 Established in 2012 by leading industry veterans, we believe that selling diamonds and diamond jewelry should be a fast, transparent and high-end experience.
 As such, we have streamlined the selling process and provide a reputable, 21st century alternative to pawnbrokers and jewelers.

 Our process can take as little as 24 hours from start to finish.
 We buy your diamonds, luxury jewelry, watches and handbags directly.
 There are no fees, commissions deducted or middle men involved.
 With over 1,000 customer reviews, our team of GIA trained gemologists works with hundreds of customers on a daily basis from around the globe.

-Please note that we do not buy synthetic diamonds, black diamonds or rough diamonds.
+Please note that we do not buy synthetic diamonds, black diamonds, brown diamonds or rough diamonds.